 The city of Basel knows full well the flood of human life the carnival brings along and is fully prepared to accommodate its visitors.
 The city has some of the best hotels and provides excellent service and comfortable suites that will guarantee you a peaceful experience.

-The Grand Hotel Les Trois, Steinenschanze Stadthotel, Gast und Kulturhaus Der Teufelholf and the Garden Guesthouse are among the finest hotels in the world.
 There are also loads of Airbnb options.
-For the best hotel deals in Basel head to the map below.
+For the best apartments and Airbnb’s in Basel head to the map below.

 Basel is a city rich with history and culture.
 It is nestled on the banks of Rhine River near the borders to France and Germany.
 Its main attraction is its magnificent cathedrals dating back to the medieval period, such as the Basel Munster, Peterskirche and Leonhardskirche which still enchants visitors with their grandeur and magnificent structure.